Sulib1515/alx-system_engineering-devops/0x01-shell_permissions/README.md

-task4- Create an empty file called hello task5- Add execute permission to the owner of the file hello task6- Add execute permission to user and group owner, and read permission to others for file hello
+task4- Create an empty file called hello task5- Add execute permission to the owner of the file hello task6- Add execute permission to user and group owner, and read permission to others for file hello task7- Add execution permission to all for file hello